Most of us feel absolute certain of what we believe or do.

 Truth is that we could be wrong all along.

-And maybe other opinions or beliefs are what we need to better understand life.
+And maybe other ideas or opinions or beliefs are what we need to better understand life.

 This is very liberating.
 In the words of Mark Manson [emphasis mine]: